sfbdev/sfbdev/README.md

 ### Hi there 👋
-💬 Ask me about Front-end
-🌱 I’m currently learning Vanilla JS, Vue JS and English

 <!--
 **sfbdev/sfbdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+- 🌱 I’m currently learning Vanilla JS, Vue JS and English
+- 💬 Ask me about Front-end
 - 🌱 I’m currently learning Vanilla JS, Vue JS and English
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...